sourcebots/volunteer-docs/content/essential-knowledge/updating-volunteer-docs.md

 These pages are stored in GitHub on the [volunteer-docs repository][volunteer-docs].
 This is where you should go to make your changes.

+To make your changes you need to be logged in on GitHub, if you don't have an account you should [sign up to GitHub][register-github].

 - All content is available in the [content folder][content-dir].
 - All images/extra files are in the [static folder][static].